wolivera/node-nutrition/README.md

 - **height** : Height in meters
 - **age** : Age in years
 - **woman** : True if subject is a woman, False if men.
 (Default is true)

+#### `dailyCalories(opts)`

+This method also know as the Harris–Benedict equation is a method used to estimate individual's daily kilocalorie requirements based on a basal metabolic rate (BMR).

+`opts` is an object with properties containing formula values

+The following arguments are expected:

+- **bmr** : Float obtained from bmr method
+- **exerciseType** : Exercise frequency.
+Use one of the following options:
+	- 'No' if little to no exercise
+	- 'Light' if light exercise (1-3 days per week)
+	- 'Moderate' if medium exercise (3-5 days per week)
+	- 'Heavy' if heavy exercise (6-7 days per week)
+	- 'Full' if extra heavy exercise (twice per day)

 ## Next steps